Learn how to create a Finite Element (FE) Mesh from an existing model.

 The image below shows a section cut Volume Mesh, where the Edge Length was the same value.

 4. Convert to an FE Mesh: Convert the Solid Mesh into a Finite Element Mesh by using FE Volume Mesh.
 This conversion adds integrations points within the mesh.
 The Linear option inserts nodes at the vertices of elements, while the Quadratic option inserts mid-side nodes along the straight edges of elements.
+We recommend using the Quadratic option if you are going to be using the Von Mises stress results because they are better at predicting stress values.
 Curved elements are not supported.

 Extra: FE Meshes can be exported out of the program.
 To do so, right-click on the FE Mesh block to Export as an INP, CDB, BDF, K, or UNV.
 Check here for more information on exporting FE data.